bachvtuan/Global-music/README.md

 ## Demo link

-You can click [here](http://audio.dethoima.com/album/merry-christmas) to listen my  public album
+You can click [here](http://audio.dethoima.com/album/merry-christmas) to listen to my  public album

 ## Introduce

-This's a website to manage users's albums, songs, bookmark which implemented by Nodejs, Mongodb, Angularjs
+This's a website to manage yours albums, songs, bookmark which implemented by Nodejs, Mongodb, Angularjs

 ### Features

 - Manage album ( custom background, tags, public or private, cover )
 - Manage songs ( download, display emotion, add song to current playlist, sortable )
 - Mail functionalities such as send mail for active account, forgot password.
 - User can change avatar, theme, background, personal information
-- Elegant music player, You can pause, adjust volume, change to next or previous, display song list.
+- Flexible music player, You can pause, adjust volume, change to next or previous song, display song list.
 - It also offer to you save your favorite external albums.

 ## Requirement

 Make sure you installed nodejs and mongdb.
-Next, you should intall below addiontional modules
+Next, you intall below additional modules

 ### System